HTWK-App/Smartphone-App/README.md

 Smartphone-App
 ==============

+This branch contains some early attempts for the App.
+It'll be not further developed and will not receive any support!

 This repo holds the code for the Smartphone Application of the HTWK Leipzig, that is created with the following frameworks:

 * Apache Cordova (3.4.0)